1. Introduction

 The Protocol states:

-‘The purpose of the protocol is to provide a clearly defined mechanism for organisations which have a role in the quality and safety of care provision, to share information that may indicate risks to people who use services, their carers, families or professionals.
-No piece of information is too small to invoke the protocol.
+‘The purpose of the Protocol is to provide a clear mechanism for signatories to share information that may indicate risk.
+This could include risks to people who use services, their carers, families, learners or professionals.
+Primarily it is a mechanism to triangulate information to support decision making.
+It aims to enable:

 3. Principles

-• organisations should be open about confidentiality agreements and limitations (including working with information shared by third parties);
+• being explicit about confidentiality agreements and parameters (including working with information shared by third parties)

-• organisations involved should maintain and respect the executive autonomy of each individual organisation;
+• respecting the executive autonomy of each individual signatory

 4. The Process for Responding to Concerns